 Tarsiers Conservation Area

-The Tarsiers are only found in certain parts of South East Asia as they are extremely sensitive to noise and physical contact.
-These cute alien like creatures are adorable and should definitely be included on a trip to Bohol.
+The Tarsiers are only found in certain parts of South East Asia because they are extremely sensitive to noise and physical contact.
+These cute alien like creatures are adorable and you should definitely visit them on your trip to Bohol.